 He explained that the book he had written, “Understanding Venous Reflux: the cause of varicose veins and venous leg ulcers” was a simple introduction for both patients and healthcare professionals to how vein problems because varicose veins and/or leg ulcers.

-He showed the different patterns of vein disease that cause leg ulcers, and showed how most of them can now be tackled by endovenous surgery.
+Professor Whiteley showed the different patterns of vein disease that cause leg ulcers.
+He also showed how most of them can now be tackled by endovenous surgery.

 Therefore the keys to curing venous leg ulcers is to understand the underlying vein problem, having a venous duplex ultrasound scan by a specialist venous clinic and then having endovenous surgery to the underlying veins in suitable cases.
 This will result in a cure in 85% of patients with venous leg ulcers who are able to walk.

-If you are concerned about your vein health call Whiteley Clinics on 0330 058 1850 to book a consultation with one of our experts!
+If you are concerned about your vein health call Whiteley Clinics on 0330 058 1850 to book a consultation.